Universe of The Legend of Zelda

 The Legend of Zelda is a video game franchise created by video game designers Shigeru Miyamoto and Takashi Tezuka and mainly developed and published by Nintendo.
 The universe of the Legend of Zelda series consists of various lands, the most predominant being The franchise is set within a fantasy world reminiscent of medieval Europe which consists of several recurring locations, races and creatures.
 The world was also partially inspired by Miyamoto and designer Hidemaro Fujibayashi's home town, Kyoto.
 The most prominent race in the series are the Hylians, a humanoid race with elfin features identifiable by their long, pointed ears.
 The series' lore contains a creation myth, several fictional alphabets, the most prominent being Hylian, and a fictional almost-universal currency, the rupee.
-The games involve the protagonists Link and Princess Zelda battling monsters to save the various lands they are in, and defeat a villain, which is often the series' main antagonist, Ganon.
+The games involve the protagonists Link and Princess Zelda battling monsters to rescue the various lands they are in, and defeat a villain, which is often the series' main antagonist, Ganon.
 Link is usually the main player character in these settings, but players primarily play as Zelda in 2024's Echoes of Wisdom.
 Nintendo developed the series' lore into a timeline that spans thousands of years across its history.

 Hyrule was created as the original setting for 1986's The Legend of Zelda and has remained the main environment for successive games in the series.
 Inspired by dungeon crawlers, Miyamoto and Tezuka developed a high fantasy world in the form of a 2D map filled with monsters, puzzles and dungeons.
 Hyrule transitioned to a 3D environment with the development of Ocarina of Time, released on the Nintendo 64 in 1998.
 For Breath of the Wild, released on the Wii U and Nintendo Switch in 2017, Nintendo developed Hyrule into a seamless open world.
 Since the launch of the original game, the series has been a commercial and critical success and introduced landmark innovations in world design that have influenced numerous developers in the video game industry.